cwoodall/generative-art-studio/notes/sketches/C01_ColorStudy_AddingIndex.md

 - incorporate the background color into the shapes
 - Random shapes instead of predestined shapes
 - Gradients of mono-hue and saturation with variable value/brightness!? or even fixed s and v and mono hue Or hey we can just navigate through the color space and find the median distance between points.
+- Sketch outlines coloring instead of the fills